xythobuz/yasab/README.md

 At the moment, AVRs with Flash > 64KB can not be programmed, as the parser can only read type 1 hex file records.

+Configuration Options like Baudrate, Bootdelay or Clock Frequency can be changed in the makefile.

 ## License

 YASAB is released under the [LGPLv3](http://www.gnu.org/licenses/lgpl-3.0.html).